eonist/GitSync-applescript/README.md

 - [x] The setup wizard
 - [x] Rename project to GitSync?
 - [x] Clean up the comments in the "setup wizard"
-- [x] Use GitSync as a single point of pushing updates to GitHub, if you need to pull down updates, use Git edit
+- [x] Use GitSync as a single point of pushing updates to GitHub, pull down in another app
 - [x] Retrieve the remote account name from keychain with shell and RegExp capture groups
 - [x] Beta test it with live coding
 - [x] Test .gitignore with the app
 - [x] Create more internal scripts in the GitSync.applescript file.
 Better naming
 - [x] Use Regular expression when deriving the git status message
-- [x] Test if you are prompted for a password when requesting from a new keychain, you are, ok this on init
+- [x] Test if you are prompted for a password when requesting from a new keychain
 - [x] Stress-test when GitSync gets into trouble
 - [x] Research git ignore and how it works
 - [x] Use a fixed interval if no interval is provided in the repositories.xml file